briansimiyuj/doctor-appointment-app/README.md

     e.
 Create a component for the input labels and mount it on the Sign Up Form component
     f.
 Create a button and a function to handle the sign up button click
     g.
 Create a span to switch to the Sign In component when the user already has an account

+  6. Create a Sign In component and mount it on the Login page if isSignUp is false
+     a.
+Render the Sign In title and description
+     b.
+On Form input components, create labels and inputs for both the Sign In and Sign Up components